arylwen/gettingandcleaningdata/README.md

 ##Steps to run this project

-.
-- Unpack the data archive in our working directory
+- Unpack the data archive
-- Set your working with setwd _inside_ the unpacked data archive
+- Set your working with setwd _inside_ the unpacked data archive folder
 - Run run_analysis.R.
 - The output file is generated in your working directory
 - The final tidy data is in `tidyData.txt`.
 It can be loaded by `Data<-read.table("tidyData.txt", sep=" ", head=TRUE)`

 - The codebok is in `codebook.md` .
-It gives the descriptions of the variables in the data frame produced by this project.
+It gives the descriptions of the variables in the data file produced by this project.